Preventing Alzheimer’s Disease: What Do We Know?

 Findings from long-term observational studies—in which researchers observed behavior but did not influence or change it—also suggest that informal cognitively stimulating activities, such as reading or playing games, may lower risk of Alzheimer’s-related cognitive impairment and dementia.
 For example, a study of nearly 2,000 cognitively normal adults 70 and older found that participating in games, crafts, computer use, and social activities for about 4 years was associated with a lower risk of MCI.

 Scientists think that some of these activities may protect the brain by establishing “reserve,” the brain’s ability to operate effectively even when it is damaged or some brain function is disrupted.
 Another theory is that such activities may help the brain become more adaptable in some mental functions so it can compensate for declines in others.
+Find here more about home solutions for every house.
 Scientists do not know if particular types of cognitive training—or elements of the training such as instruction or social interaction—work better than others, but many studies are ongoing.

 Can Certain Diets Prevent Alzheimer’s Disease?

 People often wonder if a certain diet or specific foods can help prevent Alzheimer’s disease.
 The recent NASEM review of research did not find enough evidence to recommend a certain diet to prevent cognitive decline or Alzheimer’s.
 Despite observational studies that link Mediterranean-style diets to brain health, clinical trials have not shown strong evidence.
 Many trials have focused on individual foods rather than comprehensive diets.
-Newer studies of diets, such as the MIND diet—a combination of the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets—are underway.
+Newer studies of diets, such as the MIND diet—a combination of the Mediterranean and DASH (Dietary Approaches to Stop Hypertension) diets—are underway, read more about diet at http://paintxservices.com.
 In general, a healthy diet is an important part of healthy aging.

 For more information, read What Do We Know About Diet and Alzheimer’s Prevention?